 Banana Chocolate Chip Cookies

-So I realized that many things can go horribly wrong when making banana chocolate chip cookies.
-A couple bunches of bananas later, I’m incredibly happy with this recipe.
+After extensive testing and a few bunches of bananas later, I’m incredibly happy with this recipe.
 They had started out too sticky and just spread out too much, and that just will not do!
-In my mind, they need to actually look like a chocolate chip cookie and not be mini cakes.
+In my mind, they need to actually look like chocolate chip cookies and not be mini cakes.

 - 1 teaspoon baking soda

 - ½ teaspoon kosher salt